theamanstark/avatar.js.blogger/README.md

 </br>

 # # Available Avatar Styles 🎨
-<p>Copy your desired avatar art style code name from here and paste it into config.js at `avatarStyle`.</p>
+### Copy your desired avatar art style code name from here and paste it into config.js at `avatarStyle`.
 </br>
 </br>